Roof leak? Call us.(503) 925-0125

 • Natural vent: Uses natural, passive airflow to remove hot air that rises to the top of the roof.

 • Mechanical vent: Uses a motor to expel hot air from the roof.
-Mechanical vents are usually required if the roof design doesn’t allow for much natural airflow.
+Mechanical vents, also known as attic fans, are usually required if the roof design doesn’t allow for much natural airflow.

 See our blog “Roof Ventilation: The Good, Bad and Ugly” for more information on roof vent options.